hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 <img class="img-fluid mx-auto d-block w-50" src="/assets/img/simulation/investment.png"/>

 Simulation focuses on the evolution of portfolio through time as much as it focuses on its value at retirement.
 In the above example we can see that the first investment option is better until 60 years and worse after age 60.
+However, the real advantage of using simulations can be realized when analyzing a more realistic situation, when you make investment contributions every month of your life and the portfolio values change with the economy and stock markets.
+In this situation, analytical solution gets extremely complicated, and the portfolio choice is better analyzed using simulations.
+Below is one example of how simulations make life-cycle investment analysis easier in case of multiple stocks changing at the same time.

 ---

-Finally, let's consider a more technical example.

 ### 2 c.
 Confidence interval